Makariv: 2022 Russian invasion of Ukraine

 In the early morning of 28 February the Armed Forces of Ukraine attacked a Russian military convoy in the city as part of the Kyiv offensive of the 2022 Russian invasion of Ukraine.
 Later that day two civilians (a 72-year-old man and a 68-year-old woman) were killed when their car was blown apart by shots from a Russian infantry fighting vehicle at the intersection of Bogdan Khmelnytsky Street and Okruzhna Road, near the hospital.

-On 2 March 2022, the Ukrainian military said that the town had been retaken from Russian forces by the 14th Motorized Rifle Brigade and the 95th Air Assault Brigade.
+On 2 March 2022, the Ukrainian military said that the settlement had been retaken from Russian forces by the 14th Motorized Rifle Brigade and the 95th Air Assault Brigade.
 On 7 March 2022, thirteen civilians were killed and five rescued in an air strike on a bakery and bread factory (Макарівський хлібозавод) there.
 On 9 March it was reported there was heavy fighting at Makariv and that Ukrainian troops still had control of the town.
 On 12 March it was reported that the town had been bombarded from the north, with significant damage to apartments, schools and a medical facility operated by Adonis Medical Group.
 On 15 March Ukrainian forces fought off a Russian attack but subsequent reports implied that the settlement had been retaken by Russian forces.

 On 22 March 2022, the General Staff of the Armed Ukraine Forces announced that Makariv had been recaptured from Russian forces.
 They added that "the Ukrainian flag was raised over the town of Makariv".

+Until 26 January 2024, Makariv was designated urban-type settlement.
+On this day, a new law entered into force which abolished this status, and Makariv became a rural settlement.

+Population

+Language

+Distribution of the population by native language according to the 2001 census: